thawn/ttmp32gme/README.md

 ## required perl modules (for running ttmp32gme from source)
+on linux systems, pdfs can be created using wkhtmltopdf if version 0.13.x is found on the path (i.e. in /usr/local/bin or /usr/bin).

 run `cpan -i` (or the equivalent tool from your distro such as g-cpan for gentoo) followed by the following modules (some modules required the `-f` flag to install on my Mac OS system):